The Rose-Breasted Grosbeak: A Brief Visit

 rose-breasted grosbeak

-A rose-breasted grosbeak at the feeder.
+A rose-breasted grosbeak at the feeder, with a bluebird house 40′ behind him.

 Something special is happening in the yard, and you reach for the camera only to find there’s no remaining memory.
 So, you quickly delete a few old photos, rush back to the window…and sadly discover the moment has passed.